nextapps-de/mikado/bench/README.md

 Go to the URL which displays in the console, e.g. _http://localhost_.
 The tests will start automatically.
 Results may differ through various browsers and OS.

+#### Score
+The score is calculated in relation to the median value of each test.
+That will keeping the benchmark factor between each library effectively but also vary relationally when new libraries were added.

+<code>Score = Sum<sub>test</sub>(test_ops / median_ops) / test_count * 1000</code>

+#### Index
-The maximum possible score is 1000, that requires a library to be best in each category.
+The score index is a close to "static" representation where each score references to a specific place in a ranking table.
+The maximum possible score and also the best place is 1000, that requires a library to be best in each category (regardless of how much better the factor is, that's the difference to the score value).

+<code>Index = Sum<sub>test</sub>(test_ops / max_ops) / test_count * 1000</code>

 ## How this benchmark work